What to do if you think the decision about your council tax reduction wrong

 Council Tax Reduction is a local scheme designed to help households on low incomes to pay their council tax.
 It is not linked to National Insurance contributions.

-- You must have less than £16,000 in capital, savings, shares and property, unless you are aged 60 and receive the 'guaranteed credit' of Pension Credit.
+- If you are working age you must have less than £8,000 in capital, savings, shares and property.
+The capital limit is £16,000 if you are of pension age unless you are aged 60 or over and receive the 'guaranteed credit' of Pension Credit.

 - We calculate your reduction using your household's income and savings and compare this to what the government says your family needs to live on.

 - This figure is then reduced by 20% for working age claimants who are NOT in one of the protected groups below:

 - Lone parents with children under the age of 5